Pam-123/alx-zero_day/README.md

-My first readme
+My first readme as an ALX Student
-As An ALX Student
+I'm learning about how to navigate shell